iTwin/viewer/NextVersion.md

 - A [codemod](https://github.com/iTwin/codemods) has been developed to help you upgrade your exisitng code from iModel.js@2.x to iTwin.js@3.0.

-- Change the version of `@itwin/web-viewer-react` in your package.json to use the `"next"` dist tag, eg:
+- Change the version of `@itwin/web-viewer-react` in your package.json to use the `"latest"` dist tag, eg:

   ```
     "dependencies": {
       ...
-      "@itwin/web-viewer-react": "next",
+      "@itwin/web-viewer-react": "latest",
       ...
     },
   ```